 - And possibly imaging tests such as CT (computerized axial tomography and/or PET (positron emission tomography) scans.

-Is very important that any diagnosis of MF is confirmed by a pathologist who has expertise in diagnosing cutaneous lymphomas.
+It is very important that any diagnosis of MF is confirmed by a pathologist who has expertise in diagnosing cutaneous lymphomas.

 Stuart Lessin, MD, Medical Director, KGL Skin Study Center, Broomall, PA